-- Published on Sunday, August 31, 2014
+- Published on Monday, November 10, 2014

-- Published on Monday, August 04, 2014
+- Published on Friday, September 26, 2014

 Much like Piketty's work, economists at The New School for Social Research strive to analyze the dynamics of capitalism using historical and empirical analysis and, through SCEPA, its policy implications.
-Following Piketty's remarks, New School Professor Anwar Shaikh and New School PhD Heather Boushey will present their own comments as well as join in a panel discussion to answer the question, where do we go from here?
+Following Piketty's remarks, New School Professor Anwar Shaikh and Executive Director and Chief Economist at the Washington Center for Equitable Growth Heather Boushey presented their own comments and joined in a panel discussion to answer the question, where do we go from here?

 Anwar Shaikh, Inequality and Social Structure: Comments on Piketty